celadonsoftware/ios-code-test/README.md

 ## Version 1.0.0

-ios-code-test calculates and displays each Fibonacci number up to the maxiumum possible on an iPhone using unsigned integers.
+ios-code-test calculates and displays each Fibonacci number up to the maxiumum possible on an iPhone using unsigned integers while maintaining smooth scrolling in a table view.

 Tested on iPhone 6S and iPhone 4S, deployment target 9.1.